-Our institutional mission is to educate and prepare students to be ethical leaders and socially responsible global citizens who incorporate the Dominican values of study, reflection, community and service into their lives.
-The University is committed to diversity, sustainability and the integration of the liberal arts, the sciences and professional programs.
+Dominican University of California educates and prepares students to be ethical leaders and socially responsible global citizens who incorporate the Dominican values of study, reflection, community and service into their lives.
+Guided by its Catholic heritage, the university is committed to diversity, sustainability, and the integration of the liberal arts, the sciences, and professional programs.

-The Dominican School of Philosophy and Theology: DSPT
+Dominican School of Philosophy and Theology